pangers/Intelligence-iOS-Framework/README.md

 #!swift

 func application(application: UIApplication, didRegisterForRemoteNotificationsWithDeviceToken deviceToken: NSData) {
-		intelligence.identity.registerDeviceToken(deviceToken) { (tokenId, error) -> Void in
+IntelligenceManager.intelligence.identity.registerDeviceToken(deviceToken) { (tokenId, error) -> Void in
 if error != nil {
 // Failed, handle error.
 } else {
 // Successful!
 Store tokenId in Keychain you will need the Id in order to unregister.
 }
 }
 }

 ```